--with-cgi (default: no)

 --enable-check-NIT (default: no)

-to default activity of make check
+Add make check-NIT to default activity of make check to run the

 NUT Integration Testing suite.
 This is potentially dangerous (e.g. due